Balancing the Spread of Two Opinions in Sparse Social Networks: Hardness Results

-\toappendix{ \sv{We prove \cref{thm:twoTSSIsHardForTDandConstRounds:simplified} by showing the following, more general, version of it.} \begin{theorem} \twoTSS is \Whard when parameterized by the treedepth, the feedback vertex number, the 4-path vertex cover number of the input graph and the budget $B$ combined, even if any successful activation process is guaranteed to stabilize in~$\fin = 4$ rounds and $f_1(v) \le f_2(v)$ for every vertex~$v$.
-Moreover, unless ETH fails, there is no algorithm for \twoTSS running in $g(k)n^{o(k/\log k)}$, where $k$ is the sum of the budget $B$, the treedepth, the feedback vertex number, and the 4-path vertex cover number of the input graph and $g$ is an arbitrary function, even if any successful activation process is guaranteed to stabilize in~$\fin = 4$ rounds and $f_1(v) \le f_2(v)$ for every vertex~$v$. \end{theorem} \begin{proof} Let us again first verify the parameters of our reduction.
-If we remove from~$\widehat{G}$ all the checking vertices as well as the vertices of both guard paths in each selection gadget (let us denote this set~$X$), we obtain a forest, composed of stars of two kinds.
+Moreover, unless ETH fails, there is no algorithm for \twoTSS running in $g(k)n^{o(k/\log k)}$, where $k$ is the sum of the budget $B$, the treedepth, the feedback vertex number, and the 4-path vertex cover number of the input graph and $g$ is an arbitrary computable function, even if any successful activation process is guaranteed to stabilize in~$\fin = 4$ rounds and $f_1(v) \le f_2(v)$ for every vertex~$v$. \end{theorem} \begin{proof} Let us again first verify the parameters of our reduction.
+If we remove from~$\widehat{G}$ all the checking vertices as well as the vertices of both guard paths in each selection gadget (let us denote this set~$X$), we obtain a forest composed of stars of two kinds.
 Namely, the first kind of stars is formed by a special vertex $s_{ww'}$ and leaves $A_{ww'}$ for some~$\{w,w'\} \in E(H)$.
 The second kind is a selection vertex with several groups of adjacent vertices, one for each incidence gadget it is a part of.
 As both of them are stars, their treedepth is $2$ and they contain no paths on $4$ vertices.
-Since $|X| = 2\cdot 2\cdot |E(H)| + 6(|V(H)|+|E(H)|)= O(|E(H)|)$, the treedepth, the feedback vertex number, and the 4-path vertex cover number of $\widehat{G}$ are $O(|E(H)|)$.
-Furthermore, as $S_a \cup S_b \subseteq X$, we also have $B < |S_a|+|S_b| = O(|E(H)|)$.
-Hence, once we verify the correctness of the reduction, the results will follow from \cref{thm:PSI_ETH} and the discussion thereafter.
+Since $|X| = 2\cdot 2\cdot |E(H)| + 6(|V(H)|+|E(H)|)= \Oh{|E(H)|}$, the treedepth, the feedback vertex number, and the 4-path vertex cover number of $\widehat{G}$ are $\Oh{|E(H)|}$.
+Furthermore, as $S_a \cup S_b \subseteq X$, we also have $B < |S_a|+|S_b| = \Oh{|E(H)|}$.
+Hence, once we verify the correctness of the reduction, the results will follow from \Cref{thm:PSI_ETH} and the discussion thereafter.